 - 1.1.
 We need to be Corporate Parents who understand achieving positive outcomes for Care Leavers means for some young people, we will need to things differently or do more than the minimum that is set down in Legislation.
 We intend to make a conscious shift away from one size fits all 'rule book' parenting to a flexible approach that is highly personalised to each young person's needs, with their wrap around support identified and clearly set out in their pathway plans. - 1.2.
 This policy puts young people at its heart, from the creative writing shared by a Care Leaver to new areas such as 'the Care Leavers pot', we have endeavoured to create a restorative policy where the voice, strengths and needs of young people take priority over process.
 The policy is sighted on how we can nurture young people to have ambition, achieve good outcomes and gain the skills needed to live successful and independent adult lives, whilst at the same time, acknowledging and remembering what it is like to be a young person and the things that are important in the here and now. - 1.3.
-Threading through the policy are the Council's Plan shared outcomes and the priority themes of the Children and Young People's Plan.
-The policy is set out in a way that reflects how the support delivered will contribute to these outcomes for Children and Young People - 2.
-Information required to take a decision. - No decision required.
-Members are asked to comment and provide feedback on the proposed policy.
+Threading through the policy are the Council Plan's shared outcomes and the priority themes of the Children and Young People's Plan.
+The policy is set out in a way that reflects how the support delivered will contribute to these outcomes for Children and Young People. - 1.4.
+This Policy needs to be considered in conjunction with the refreshed Staying Put Policy.
+Care Leavers who live in Staying Put arrangements are entitled to the support within this policy due to their status as Former Relevant Care Leavers.